 Started in 2012 by Alcohol Change UK they describe it as a way to “ditch the hangover, reduce the waistline and save some serious money by giving up alcohol for 31 days.”
 And taking drinking off the table for a limited period really allows you to really see if it’s an issue for you.
 Many people who have done Dry January have reported that they drink less in general afterwards.

-If you’re anxious and not sleeping well.
+You’re anxious and not sleeping well

 You don’t have a drinking problem per se, but you know alcohol can become problematic over time.
 Deciding to not drink for a month can be a great gut check to make sure you’re not drinking as a crutch or to avoid bigger issues.

-Because there are health ramifications to drinking…and they’re kind of major.
+Because there are health ramifications to drinking…and they’re kind of major

 Despite the idea that a little wine every day is in fact good for you, recent science is questioning this.
 According to a study funded by the Bill and Melinda Gates Foundation, alcohol was the leading risk factor for early death in 2016 for people aged 15 to 49.
 Alcohol use caused death by injury, by self-harm and by worsening tuberculosis in this group, the team found.
 And this study found that men who drank heavily as teenagers had three times the risk of developing prostate cancer later in life.

-One reason not to do it.
+One reason not to Stop Drinking in January

 If you have been binge-drinking or drinking excessively, going “cold turkey” might not be the way to do it and you might want to consult with a professional counselor for recommendations.